Efficient optimisation of multi-parameter quantum control protocols for strongly-coupled systems: Optimising Quantum State Preparation Schemes

 \subsection{Biexciton preparation}

-For biexciton preparation, the QD is modelled with the full three-level system basis $\{|G\rangle, |X\rangle, |BX\rangle\}$, as illustrated in Fig.~\ref{fig:AUTO-PT}(cii).
-We assume that both driving lasers are vertically polarized, such that the horizontally polarized exciton state does not participate in the excitation process.
-We take the objective function to be the final biexciton population $P_{BX}(t_f)$.
-The biexciton energy is defined as $E_{BX} = 2E_X - E_b$, where $E_X$ is the single-exciton energy and $E_b = 4.28$ ps$^{-1}$ is the biexciton binding energy \cite{yan2025robustentangledphotongeneration}.
+For biexciton preparation, the four-level structure of the QD consists of the ground state $|G\rangle$, two linearly polarized exciton branches $|X_H\rangle$ and $|X_V\rangle$, and the biexciton state $|XX\rangle$, as illustrated in Fig.~\ref{fig:AUTO-PT}(cii).
+However, because the driving lasers are assumed to be vertically polarized throughout, the horizontally polarized exciton state $|X_H\rangle$ remains uncoupled from the excitation dynamics.
+The system can therefore be reduced to an effective three-level basis $\{|G\rangle, |X\rangle, |XX\rangle\}$, where $|X\rangle$ denotes the vertically polarized exciton state $|X_V\rangle$.
+We take the objective function to be the final biexciton population $P_{XX}(t_f)$.
+The biexciton energy is defined as $E_{XX} = 2E_X - E_b$, where $E_X$ is the single-exciton energy and $E_b = 4.28$ ps$^{-1}$ is the biexciton binding energy \cite{yan2025robustentangledphotongeneration}.
+By moving into a frame rotating with frequency of $(E_{XX}-R_{XX})/2$ we can define the control Hamiltonian for biexciton preperation as